Wendelsheim (Rottenburg)

 Wendelsheim is a suburban district of Rottenburg am Neckar in the administrative district of Tübingen in Baden-Württemberg (Germany).

 Geography

 Wendelsheim is located 4 km (2.5 mi) northern from Rottenburg and 11 km (6.8 mi) southwestern from Tübingen.

 Extent

 The area of the district is 470 hectares.
 Thereof fall 71.0% upon agriculturally used area, 15.1% upon forest area, 13.6% upon settlement area and roads, 0.2% upon water expanse and 0.2% upon other.

 Neighbour localities

 The territories of the following localities adjoin to Wendelsheim, they are called clockwise beginning in the north: Oberndorf, Wurmlingen, Rottenburg (town), Seebronn.
 All bordering localities are in the administrative district of Tübingen, and all are part of the Town of Rottenburg.

 Population

 Wendelsheim has 1555 inhabitants (31/01/08).
 It is one of the largest suburbs of Rottenburg.
-At an area of 4.70 km² (1.8 sq mi) this corresponds to a population density of 331 people per km², or 857 per sq mi.
+At an area of 4.70 km^{2} (1.8 sq mi) this corresponds to a population density of 331 people per km^{2}, or 857 per sq mi.